-We have adopted a procedure approved by the SEC called "householding."
-Under this procedure, our shareholders of record who have the same address and last name and do not participate in electronic delivery of proxy materials will receive only one copy of our annual report and proxy statement unless one or more of these shareholders notifies us that they wish to continue receiving individual copies.
-This procedure will reduce our printing costs and postage fees.
+We have adopted a procedure approved by the SEC called "householding," under which our shareholders of record who have the same address and last name and do not participate in electronic delivery of proxy materials will receive only one copy of our annual report and proxy statement unless one or more of these shareholders notifies us that they wish to continue receiving individual copies.
+This procedure reduces our printing costs and postage fees.
 Shareholders who participate in householding will continue to receive separate proxy cards.